IQSS/dataverse.harvard.edu/doc/globus/download-quickstart.md

 then close the tab, start Globus Connect Personal and try again.

 The Globus webapp should now present you the following view with 2 panels.
 The file you selected should appear as the "source" on the left.
-Your local home directory should appear on the right as your "Personal Collection":
+Your local home directory should appear as the "destination" on the right:

 ![Dataverse Globus App Download View](DataverseGlobusDownload.png)